 You may only be able to determine that you are looking at a river unless you see that it is part of a larger hydrographic network.
 Track what map items the line connects to.
-If it's linked to a reservoir or another river, then it's probably a river:
+If it's connected to a body of water or another river, then it's probably a river:

 The same applies to channels.
 Channels are usually straight lines; usually you can distinguish them from roads if you follow where the line came from and where it's going.
-If it's linked to a reservoir, then it's probably a channel:
+If it's connected to a body of water, then it's probably a channel:

 An important characteristic of rivers is meanders (river bends).